whisperity/envprobe/README.md

     ep ?EDITOR
     ep EDITOR=your-favourite-editor

-To query the value of an environment variable, you can also use the shortest form in which you only give the variable's name:
+Alternatively, for ease of access on *checking* a variable in the current shell, there is no need to type `?` in either:

     ep PATH

+> This syntax is 37.5% shorter than the in-all-case equivalent `echo ${PATH}`.

-The special character can appear either as the first and as the last letter of the command.
-If you are fancy of Haskell and prefix syntax, you can say something like this below.
-The "prefix" and "suffix" forms are equivalent.
+(The special character can appear either as the first and as the last letter of the command.
+If you are fancy of Haskell and prefix syntax, you can say something like the following.
+The "prefix" and "suffix" forms are equivalent.)

     ep =EDITOR your-favourite-editor
     ep = EDITOR your-favourite-editor
     ep EDITOR?
     ep EDITOR ?

-### Extending and removing from "array-like" environment variables (e.g. `PATH`)
+### Adding and removing "array-like" components (e.g. `PATH`)

 Traditionally, extending `PATH` with your current working directory required a lengthy sequence: `export PATH="$(pwd):${PATH}"`.
-Envprobe provides support for "array-like" environment variables via the `add` and `remove` command, which insert or remove an element from the array.
-The environment variable is automatically reformatted to include all the elements that were not modified.
+Envprobe provides support for "array-like" environment variables via the `add` and `remove` commands, which insert or remove an element from an array.

 Currently, variables whose name include the substring `PATH` are considered as array variables.
 (This is expected to change to be more configurable as `envprobe`'s development furthers.)

-To remove `/usr/bin` from your `PATH`, say either the long or the short form:
+To remove `/usr/bin` from your `PATH`, type either the long or the short form:

     ep remove PATH /usr/bin
     ep -PATH /usr/bin